novemus/tubus/README.md

 # README

-This repository contains a cross-platform C++ [tubus](https://github.com/novemus/tubus) library, which implements a streaming transport protocol based on *UDP*.
+This repository contains the cross-platform C++ [tubus](https://github.com/novemus/tubus) library, which implements a streaming transport protocol based on *UDP*.
 The protocol was originally developed as part of the [wormhole](https://github.com/novemus/wormhole) utility.
 It can be used in cases where the use of TCP is difficult, for example, for applications running over NAT.
 Optionally, to increase connection security, `tubus` packets can be obfuscated by a pre-shared key.

 For the convenience of developing applications based on `boost::asio`, the asio-like primitives `tubus::socket` and `tubus::acceptor` are offered.
 The `tubus::socket` primitive implements *AsyncReadStream*, *AsyncWriteStream*, *Stream*, *SyncReadStream* and *SyncWriteStream* concepts, so it can be used as the lower layer of `boost::asio::ssl::stream`.